awsdocs/aws-step-functions-developer-guide/doc_source/sfn-local-lambda.md

 ### JAR File<a name="start-local-jar"></a>

-If you're using the `.jar` file version of Step Functions Local, start Step Functions specifying the Lambda endpoint\.
-In the directory where you extracted the `.jar` files, enter the following\.
+If you're using the `.jar` file version of Step Functions Local, start Step Functions and specify the Lambda endpoint\.
+In the directory where you extracted the `.jar` files, enter the following command:

 ```
 java -jar StepFunctionsLocal.jar --lambda-endpoint http://localhost:3001
 ```

 When Step Functions Local starts, it checks the environment, and then the credentials configured in your `~/.aws/credentials` file\.
-By default, it starts using a fake user ID, and is listed as `region us-east-1`\.
+By default, it starts using a fictitious user ID, and is listed as `region us-east-1`\.

 ```
 2019-01-29 15:38:06.324: Failed to load credentials from environment because Unable to load AWS credentials from environment variables (AWS_ACCESS_KEY_ID (or AWS_ACCESS_KEY) and AWS_SECRET_KEY (or AWS_SECRET_ACCESS_KEY))